Regulation, certification and classification make sure media products are legal,

 and justify decisions in exam scenarios.

-Exam Practice – Regulation, Certification and Classification
+Exam Practice – Regulation, Certification and Classification (AI Marker)

 Q1.
 State one reason why age ratings are used for films and games.
 (1 mark)